davidmcclure/hist-vec/README.md

 # hist-vec

-An experiment, inspired by Will Hamilton's hist-words.
+An experiment, inspired by Will Hamilton's [HistWords](http://nlp.stanford.edu/projects/histwords/).